Cyberlorians/M-21-31/HowToUse.md

 | **IsCollected**     | User must verify that the table is being collected via the Workload and Table Management form.    |
 | **Event Validated** | User must verify if the event has been verified via the Event Queries tab and Sentinel Workbook (if applicable). |

-1. For each line item, click the hyper link of the Criticality ID.

 ![](https://github.com/Cyberlorians/M-21-31/blob/main/Images/m2131powerapp1.png)

-3. In Overview, the same data is shown from the main form.
+2. In Overview, the same data is shown from the main form.
 In addition to, Reference content which will give a reference of what the data is and how to enable the workload.
 History is used to enter notes, email etc.

 ![](https://github.com/Cyberlorians/M-21-31/blob/main/Images/m2131powerapp2.png)